12th (Service) Battalion, Gloucestershire Regiment (Bristol's Own): Training

-In May 1915 the brigade was to have gathered in Shropshire, but the ground selected at Prees Heath proved unsuitable for brigade training and on 23 June the 12th Gloucesters left Bristol to join 95th Brigade at Wensley, North Yorkshire.
+In May 1915, the brigade was to have gathered in Shropshire, but the ground selected at Prees Heath proved unsuitable for brigade training and on 23 June the 12th Gloucesters left Bristol to join 95th Brigade at Wensley, North Yorkshire.
 The two reserve or depot companies joined those of the Birmingham Pals at Sutton Coldfield to continue training.
-Brigade training started in earnest at Wensley, and 12th Gloucesters was finally adopted by the WO on 23 June 1915.
-Previously, most of the shooting had been on miniature ranges with .22 ammunition; now the men began weekly musketry courses (12th Gloucesters at Whitburn) although many of the rifles were worn and defective.
-In August 32 Division gathered on Salisbury Plain to begin final battle training, with 12th Gloucesters in camp at Codford.
+Brigade training started in earnest at Wensley, and 12th Gloucesters was finally adopted by the War Office on 23 June 1915.
+Previously, most of the shooting had been on miniature ranges with .22 ammunition; now the men began weekly musketry courses (12th Gloucesters at Whitburn, County Durham) although many of the rifles were worn and defective.
+In August, 32 Division gathered on Salisbury Plain to begin final battle training, with 12th Gloucesters in camp at Codford.

 The battalion's strength at this time was about 1550, or more than 50 per cent over establishment; during August a large number of skilled men were transferred to other arms, others went to officer cadet training units, and older or unfit men were sent to the 15th (Reserve) Battalion at Sutton Coldfield into which the depot companies had been absorbed.
 Now that the battalion was almost ready to go overseas, the 59-year-old Lt-Col Burges was ordered to remain in the UK.
-He was succeeded in command by Lt-Col Martin Archer-Shee, DSO, a former Regular Army officer who was now Member of Parliament for Finsbury Central.
+He was succeeded in command by Lt-Col Martin Archer-Shee, a former Regular Army officer who was now Member of Parliament for Finsbury Central.

 Service

-On 11 November 1915 32nd Division was ordered to join the British Expeditionary Force (BEF) on the Western Front and 12th Gloucesters landed at Boulogne on 21 November.
+On 11 November 1915, 32nd Division was ordered to join the British Expeditionary Force on the Western Front and 12th Gloucesters landed at Boulogne on 21 November.
 By 28 November the division had concentrated round Ailly-le-Haut-Clocher, north of the River Somme.
 For its initiation into trench warfare with experienced units of 5th Division, 12th Gloucesters moved into a section of trenches thick with mud at Maricourt on 6 December.
 A Company was with 1st Bn East Surrey Regiment for instruction, and B Company with 2nd Bn Royal Inniskilling Fusiliers.
 95th Brigade was exchanged with a brigade from 5th Division on 26 December as part of a policy to even-up experience levels between formations.
 The Pals battalions were scattered among 5th Division's brigades; although 12th Gloucesters remained with 95th Brigade, it was now brigaded with three Regular Army battalions that had been fighting since the beginning of the war.